iamnitesh108/job-track/README.md

-# Job Tracker
+# Job Track

-JobTracker is a user-friendly website designed for efficiently logging and managing job applications.
+Jobtrack is a user-friendly website designed for efficiently logging and managing job applications.
 Users can track the details of the companies to which they have applied.

 - Users can register and log into the app.
 Non-users can explore the app using the Demo user feature.
 - Authenticated users can add information about the jobs they have applied for in companies, with various details.